eliamue/foundations-prep-april-2021/04-from-hobbyist-to-professional-js-and-testing/notes/refactoring.md

 1) One big file of robot guts
 1) To outsiders it looks like a mess
     - If you didn't cook it, it's basically impossible to find, fix, or focus on one piece of the dish
-    - Cnce you step away from the casserole for a few days, you have _become an outsider_.
+    - Once you step away from the casserole for a few days, you have _become an outsider_.
 1) But hey, I guess it works!
     - _Just don't touch anything!_